Amplitude Structure of Optical Vortices Determines Annihilation Dynamics

+We see that the numerically recorded data points of Fig. \ref{fig:phasediagram} closely follow this predicted boundary from Eqn. \ref{boundary}.
+It is surprising that just the initial condition \textit{alone} is able to predict the annihilation outcomes of a vortex dipole---and even more so that the numerical study follows the prediction so closely (within the sensitivity and propagation range chosen).
+But combined with the ``surfing'' dynamics of a vortex on the diffraction waves of its dipole-partner in Fig. \ref{fig:diffractingcores}, these findings show that effects of manipulating vortex structure can be intuited from the hydrodynamic interpretation of optical vortices in motion.

-One can also imagine a specific separation, for example $x_0/w_0=0.48$, in which a linear core pair is expected to annihilate.
-By simply reducing the size of the core to be $c_r/w_0<2.7$ for that separation, the annihilation event can be prevented.
-We also explicitly note that there is a critical point at which even vortices with point cores annihilate.
-Though not immediately obvious, it makes intuitive sense that vortex pairs with sufficiently small separation will always annihilate, even with small cores, since the cores will need a much smaller propagation distance before fully overlapping.
-This point was measured as $x_0=0.355w_0$.
+The results of Fig. \ref{fig:phasediagram} can be intuitively understood.
+For vortices with large cores that are spaced close together, annihilation occurs relatively quickly, matching the prediction that highly overlapped cores interact more strongly.
+For vortices that are spaced far enough apart and that have small enough cores, one would expect that the vortices would not have a sufficient overlap before the background Gaussian gradients dominate the vortex motion and keeps them apart for the entirety of the propagation.
+Consider a specific separation, for example $x_0/w_0=0.46$ on the phase diagram, for which a linear core ($\mathrm{c_r} \gg w_0$) dipole is expected to annihilate.
+By simply reducing the size of the core to be $c_r/w_0 < 1$ for that separation, the annihilation event can be prevented.
+Conversely, though not immediately obvious, it makes intuitive sense that vortex pairs with sufficiently small separation will always annihilate, even with small cores, since the cores will need a much smaller propagation distance before fully overlapping.
+An example of this is $x_{0,\mathrm{crit}} = 0.354w_0$, as mentioned earlier.

 To summarize, we have shown that vortex pair annihilation in linear optical systems can be tuned by simply changing the initial overlap of the vortex core functions.
-These changes can either facilitate or prevent annihilation events.
-The work in this paper emphasizes the utility in the compressibility of light in vortex dynamics.
-One can use this simple concept to design systems where the location of the annihilation event is selected by using the appropriate parameters.
-Further insights could be gained in more complex, many vortex systems with non-uniform core shapes and sizes using the same principles.
+These changes can alter annihilation events, by speeding them up or slowing them down---or stopping annihilation altogether.
+This paper demonstrates that vortex annihilation events can be controlled by tuning the appropriate beam parameters, in accordance with laser hydrodynamics.
+This work could be extended to understand and control vortex interactions in more complex, many vortex systems with non-uniform core shapes and sizes using the same principles.
+Additionally, the insights here could potentially be applied to investigations of vortex annihilation events in other systems such as quantum fluids \cite{dominici2018, kwon2021}, particularly considering the number of previous studies of vortex dipoles in those settings \cite{neely2010, torres2011, kasamatsu2016, pshenichnyuk2018}.